typhoeus/typhoeus/CONTRIBUTING.md

 4. Make the test pass.

+5. Run `rubocop -a` and `rubocop --auto-gen-config` to lint code.

-5. Push to your fork and submit a pull request.
+6. Push to your fork and submit a pull request.

 And in case we didn't emphasize it enough: we love tests!